WebDevelopAHAHAs/flexidesk/README.md

-### Administrator Editing Existing Desk
+### Administrator editing a Desk

 The Admin will occasionally be required to edit desks based on changes such as COVID, the desk no longer exists or the desk placement has changed on the floor plan.

 To make any of these actions, they will need to:

-1. Enter login details into the FlexiDesk application by visiting [www.flexi-desks.com](http://www.flexi-desks.com)
+1. Enter login details into the FlexiDesk application by visiting [www.flexi-desks.com](http://www.flexi-desks.com) .

-2. From the navigation menu on the left, they will need to click ‘View Desks’
+2. From the navigation menu on the left, they will need to click ‘View Desks’.

-3. The page will render all desks where the Admin can scroll to find a desks, select ‘edit’
+3. The page will render all desks where the Admin can scroll to find a desks, select ‘edit’.

-4. Amend by deactivating or changing the photo
+4. Amend by deactivating or changing the photo.

-5. Upon saving they will return to the desk list
+5. Upon saving they will return to the desk list.

 <img src="docs/img/diagrams/dataflow/user_stories/AdminEditDesk.png" style="zoom:80%;" />

-### Administrator Booking a Desk
+### Administrator booking a Desk

 The Admin can be required to book a desk on behalf of someone such as a new employee that does not yet have access or for employees from other offices around the world.
 The Admin will have the ability to book a desk to reserve a spot for the above reasons.

 To make any of these actions, they will need to:

-1. Enter login details into the FlexiDesk application by visiting [www.flexi-desks.com](http://www.flexi-desks.com)
+1. Enter login details into the FlexiDesk application by visiting [www.flexi-desks.com](http://www.flexi-desks.com) .
-2. From the navigation menu on the left, they will need to click ‘New Booking’’
+2. From the navigation menu on the left, they will need to click ‘New Booking’’.
-3. Select a date
+3. Select a date.
-4. Select an available seat
+4. Select an available seat.
-5. Select an Employee
+5. Select an Employee.
-6. Upon saving they will return to the bookings page
+6. Upon saving they will return to the bookings page.

 <img src="docs/img/diagrams/dataflow/user_stories/AdminMakeBooking.png" style="zoom:70%;" />

-### Administrator Reviewing Analytics
+### Administrator reviewing Analytics

 Admins require an overview of what is happening in the organization with bookings.
 They will want to track:

-- Who is coming in on what days
+- Who is coming in on what days.
-- What desks are being booked out
+- What desks are being booked out.
-- How many desks are being booked out per day, week or month
+- How many desks are being booked out per day, week or month.
-- Who is COVID safe
+- Who is COVID safe?

 All these analytics will help Admins forecast for budgeting purposes and save money on floor space, track employees that are coming in and if there is a medical breach due to COVID they can contact trace people within the area to isolate.

 To make any of these actions, they will need to:

-1. Enter login details into the FlexiDesk application by visiting
+1. Enter login details into the FlexiDesk application by visiting.
 2. The analytics page will automatically be the first rendered page, otherwise if they are on another page, they can access analytics from the navigation menu on the left.
-3. From here they can view a variety of analytics
+3. From here they can view a variety of analytics.

 <img src="docs/img/diagrams/dataflow/user_stories/AdminReviewAnalytics.png" style="zoom:80%;" />